 As a former British colony, the language that they learn and use in the public school system is English.
 With that said, you’ll likely hear a bunch of different languages depending on where you are in the country.
 Belizean Creole is probably the language that’s used most widely, but you’ll also hear a lot of Spanish depending on where you are (in addition to more indigenous languages).

-#2 The Local Culture is Still intact
+2. Because the Local Culture is Still intact

 In a world that is increasingly globalized (read: Americanized), it’s refreshing to visit a country in which the local culture is still very much intact.
 In Belize, you won’t find many American establishments.